 The purpose of the NSSAI information element is to identify a collection of S-NSSAIs

-The NSSAI information element is coded as shown in figure 9.8.3.21.1, figure 9.8.3.21.2 and table 9.8.3.21.1.
+The NSSAI information element is coded as shown in figure 9.8.3.28.1 and table 9.8.3.28.1.

-The S-NSSAI is a type 4 information element with a minimum length of 4 octets and a maximum length of 82 octets.
+The S-NSSAI is a type 4 information element with a minimum length of 4 octets and a maximum length of 74 octets.